ryan597/ProgrammingPrinciplesPracticeCpp/README.md

 ## 3. Programs

 Here I will detail the exercises I completed from the different chapters of the book and what they teach.
 Each program should be easy to understand from its source code with the comments I have included, but I have decided this will give an easy overview without opening each individual file.
-As I work through the book, I may decide to include additional markdown files within the respective chapers for notes on more advanced concepts.
+As I work through the book, the style may (and should) change as I learn more about the language and the modern practices which may not even be in the book.
+For instance, I only setup the Clang-Tidy linter around chapter 5, so code begins to follow that formatting around then (eg. Functions with trailing return types).

 ## Part I: The Basics